akbartus/A-Frame-Component-GLTF-Manipulator/README.md

 * nodeTextureURL: { type: 'array', default: [] } - the URL(s) of individual node(s) in a GLTF/GLB file.
 Accepts array of strings.
 * nodeColor: { type: 'array', default: [] } - color(s) of individual node(s).
 Accepts array of HEX values.

 If attributes are indicated inline, they will be loaded as soon as a-frame is loaded.
-To make more precise changes it is possible to combine it with the following:
+To make more precise changes it is possible to combine it with the following function:
 ```
-        // Update individual nodes
-        document.querySelector('a-scene').addEventListener('loaded', function () {
-            document.querySelector('#myButton').addEventListener('click', () => {
-                updateNodeFunction(
-                    'drum_paint',       // node name
-                    'model/drum.png',   // textureURL
-                    '0 -4 1',            // position
-                    '0 0 0',            // rotation
-                    '1 1 1',            // scale
-                    '#ffffff',          // color
-                    true                // visibility
-                );
-                updateNodeFunction(
-                    'raccoon_paint',       // node name
-                    'model/raccoon.png',   // textureURL
-                    '0 1 1',            // position
-                    '0 0 0',            // rotation
-                    '1 1 1',            // scale
-                    '#ffffff',          // color
-                    true                // visibility
-                );
-            });
-        })
+updateNodeFunction(nodeName, textureURL, position, rotation, scale, color, visibility);
 ```
 The code below shows the sample code which initially loads major edits to GLTF file and then supports precise changes to the file on button click:
 ```